plamenti/SpecFlowWithSelenium/Readme.md

 * Edge  with value **edge**
 *IE 1 - with value**ie**.

-For example to the default driver is **chrome** and the configuration is:
+For example the default driver is **chrome** and the configuration is:
 ```xml
     <add key="driver" value="chrome" />
 ```